John A. Denison: Education

-Denison graduated with honors from Springfield High School and, like his father, attended Harvard University where he received his undergraduate degree in 1898 and his law degree in 1901.
-He was editor of the Harvard Crimson from 1896-1898.
+Denison graduated with honors from Springfield High School.
+He then attended the University of Vermont.
+Later, like his father, attended Harvard University where he received his undergraduate degree in 1898 and his law degree in 1901.
+He was editor of the Harvard Crimson from 1896 to 1898.

 Mayor and judge

 Denison was elected mayor in 1912 after serving as president of the city council.